hellouajikko-png/SDP-.lss-generator/README.md

 This project adds a .lss generation that builds on
 [NeKzor’s Source Demo Parser (sdp)](https://github.com/NeKzor/sdp).
-All core parsing logic inside the `sdp/` directory is © 2020-present NeKzor and contributors
+All core parsing logic inside the `parser/` directory
-and is used here under the MIT license.

 My additions are limited to:
-- `parser.ts` – a wrapper that extracts gold splits and personal-best (PB) splits
+- `parser.ts` – a wrapper that extracts gold splits and personal-best splits
-  from Portal/Source Engine demos and outputs LiveSplit-compatible `.lss` files.
+  from Portal 2 Fullgame NoSla demos and outputs LiveSplit-compatible `.lss` files.

 ---

-## TL;DR
+## TL;DR (How to use)

 **Open PowerShell**
    - Navigate to this repo’s root (where `parser.ts` is located).